-In your home, you can minimize risks through proper maintenance of all mist-producing devices such as shower heads, hot tubs, whirlpools and humidifiers.
-Ensure you clean and disinfect these devices regularly according to the manufacturers' directions.
+Minimize risks in your home through proper maintenance of all mist-producing devices such as shower heads, hot tubs, whirlpools and humidifiers.
+Ensure devices are cleaned and disinfected regularly according to the manufacturers' instructions.

-In business and health care settings, the following precautions should be taken to prevent Legionella bacteria from growing and becoming aerosolized:
+In business and health care settings, the following precautions should be taken to prevent legionella bacteria from growing and becoming aerosolized:

 - Cooling towers, humidifiers, air handling units, floor drains and other sources of stagnant water should be inspected, cleaned and disinfected.
-Appropriate chemical substances should be used to limit the growth of slime-forming organisms - Cooling towers should be drained when not in use, and should be mechanically cleaned periodically to remove scale and sediment - Shower heads and all equipment that generates water droplets should be regularly removed, cleaned and disinfected - Ventilation intakes should be checked to ensure proper sealing of filters - Only distilled water should be used in respiratory devices; the devices should be clean on regular basis - Hot water systems should be maintained at temperatures of 50 degrees C or higher, as this may help to reduce the risk of transmission.
+Appropriate chemical substances should be used to limit the growth of slime-forming organisms - Cooling towers should be drained when not in use and should be mechanically cleaned periodically to remove scale and sediment - Shower heads and all equipment that generates water droplets should be regularly removed, cleaned and disinfected - Ventilation intakes should be checked to ensure proper sealing of filters - Only distilled water should be used in respiratory devices; the devices should be cleaned on a regular basis - Hot water systems should be maintained at a minimum temperature of 60 C or higher to help prevent the growth of legionella.
+To reduce the risk of burns, water temperature should not exceed 49 C at the tap